The Meaning of Sgt. Pepper’s Inner Groove

 According to The Beatles Recording Sessions, which is a fabulous book, the lads recorded two passes of silliness, then the engineers cut up the tape, reordered the bits, and stuck them back together.
 No intended message.

-I actually hear “never goose me any other way” but that’s what’s so fun about their hidden messages: you can “hear” almost anything you want.
+I actually hear “never goose me any other way” but that’s what’s so fun about their hidden messages: you can hear almost anything you want.

 The book says if you play it backwards you do hear a very dirty message.
 So let’s hear what they really had to say!

-One thought on “The Meaning of Sgt.
+2 responses to “The Meaning of Sgt.
 Pepper’s Inner Groove”

 The inner track when played backwards sounds like the group is saying “We’re talking like a groover band”